Get troubleshooting advice for you and your IT administrators around issues related to single sign-on (SSO).

 The option to request access from Company Admins

-You will need to enter the confirmation code that will be sent to your email address.
-Once you enter the code, a notification will be sent to the Admins of your company's account notifying them that you need assistance.
+You will need to enter the confirmation code sent to your email address.
+Once you enter the code, a notification will be sent to the Admins of your company's subscription, notifying them that you need assistance.

 This means that there is misconfiguration either in your Miro SSO settings or on the end of your Identity Provider.
 It’s likely that none of your colleagues can log in.
 Please get in touch with your IT department or the Identity Provider admin so they can check the following points: